kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 {}
 ```

-You can see the Pod has empty resources that means the scheduler will choose a random node to place the container of the Pod on by default
+You can see the Pod has empty resources that mean the scheduler will choose a random node to place the container of the Pod on by default

-We are ready to apply horizontal scale on this standalone database.
+We are ready to apply a horizontal scale on this standalone database.

 #### Vertical Scaling

-Here, we are going to update the resources of the standalone to meet up the desired resources after scaling.
+Here, we are going to update the resources of the standalone to meet up with the desired resources after scaling.

 **Create MySQLOpsRequest:**